gmove-io/kraken/README.md

 3. **Config**: Enables the modification of multisig settings such as member addition or removal, threshold changes and name update.

-4. **Owned**: Manages access to objects owned by the multisig, allowing them to be withdrawn or borrowed through proposals.
+4. **Owned**: Manages access to objects access by the multisig, allowing them to be withdrawn or borrowed through proposals.

 5. **Coin Operations**: Handles the merging and splitting of coins in the multisig.
 Can be used to prepare a Proposal with coins with the exact amount needed.

-6. **Transfers**: Allows the transfer of assets owned in the multisig treasury.
+6. **Transfers**: Allows the transfer of assets access in the multisig treasury.
 Objects can also be delivered, meaning the recipient has to claim the objects otherwise the Multisig can retrieve them.

 7. **Payments**: Handles the creation of a payment stream for a coin.
 The payment is done by sending an amount of the coin to the recipient at a regular interval until the balance is empty.
 It can be cancelled by the multisig member.

-8. **Kiosk**: Handles the creation of a Kiosk, which is a container for NFTs owned by the Multisig.
+8. **Kiosk**: Handles the creation of a Kiosk, which is a container for NFTs access by the Multisig.
 The Kiosk module can be used to move NFTs between the Multisig and other Kiosks.
 NFTs can listed and delisted from the Kiosk and profits can be withdrawn.

 9. **Move Call**: Facilitates the enforcement of calling the appropriate functions.
 The action can also include to borrow or withdraw objects (such as a Cap).